Destination: India

 Accommodation

-In major cities of India such as Mumbai, Delhi, Agra, Cochin and Jaipur, Odyssey stays in centrally located good 4-5 star hotels, with easy access to public transport.
-In smaller towns or rural areas, we usually stay in good 3 star or 4 star hotels.
+In prominent Indian cities like Mumbai, Delhi, Agra, Cochin, and Jaipur, Odyssey ensures stays in well-located 4-5 star hotels, offering convenient access to public transportation.
+In less urban settings, such as smaller towns or rural areas, we typically accommodate our guests in high-quality 3 to 4 star hotels.

 Tour Guides